ewan-klein/carneades/README.md

 This is a pedagogically-oriented attempt to implement aspects of the [Carneades Argument Evaluation framework](http://carneades.github.io/carneades/Carneades/).
 It closely follows the Haskell implementation in the [CarneadesDSL package](https://hackage.haskell.org/package/CarneadesDSL).

-The libraries needed to run this code on DICE are already available, except that the plotting functionality is currently not supported.
+The libraries needed to run this code on DICE are already available (except that the plotting functionality is currently not supported).
+So if you are happy to work on DICE, you are ready to go.

 If you want to install the necessary libraries on your own machine, however, read on.

-## Installing the libraries for the Python Carneades implementation on your own computer
+## Installing the libraries for the Carneades sample code on your own computer

 ### Requirements